 Learn more here from our in-depth driver review

-The Launcher HB is kind of nice in a crowd of fine-tuning everything.
-Once upon a time, golfers didn’t worry about much of anything when they selected their equipment… Just feel, loft, and flex.
+The Launcher HB is nice in a crowd of fine-tuning everything.
+Once upon a time, golfers didn’t worry about anything when selecting their equipment… Just feel, loft, and flex.
 Then they focused on their swing.
 This club takes me back to that time along with past Cleveland drivers.

 Design – 8